vbpupil/product-library/README.md

         )
 ```

-An **AuditableAssociatedDocumentType::SALES_ORDER()** is passed into to represent a SALES_ORDER.
+An **AuditableAssociatedDocumentType::SALES_ORDER()** is passed in to represent a SALES_ORDER.
 This class is governed by Enums which outlines what
 supporting document types are available.